A cruise through the Galapagos Archipelago is a unique experience that you won't easily forget.

 Small groups definitely make your nature and cruise experience more intimate and profound.

 Galapagos is an excellent destination for wildlife and bird observation, and of course also for photography and filming.
 Please discover the wide range of activities that are included in our cruise programs to experience the closest and most intimate encounters with wildlife, and to perceive the unique nature of Galapagos from different perspectives.
 Some activities depend on local conditions and will be coordinated together with the guide; others are optional, such as strolling around touristic towns or leisure and entertainment on board.

 Guided hikes will give you amazing opportunities to get up close with nature during the island visits.

-Tourism has turned the
+Tourism has Turned the

-tide and paves the way
+tide and Paves the way

 Copyright © 2018 Yacht Galapagos Odyssey.
 All Rights Reserved